avillasenorh/Programming_Notes/docs/documentation/mkdocs.md

     docs/
     docs/index.md

-To create documetation files in a directory already exists:
+To create documetation files in an existing directory:

     $ cd my_project
     $ mkdocs new .